velocityCavalry/velocityCavalry.github.io/_pages/cv.md

 * B.S. in Computer Science, University of Washington, 2021
 * B.S. in Applied and Computational Mathematical Science -- Data Science track, University of Washington, 2021
 * M.S. in Computer Science, University of Washington, 2022 (Expected)
-* Dean's List of all quarters attended
+* Dean's List of all quarters&years attended

 Related Coursework